-INS Seed / Fast INS Initialization
+INS Seed / Fast INS initialization

-The INS Seed functionality is an alignment method whereby INS alignment information from a previous powerup can be injected into the system at startup to achieve an INS alignment more quickly.
+The INS Seed functionality is an alignment method whereby INS alignment information from a previous power up can be injected into the system at start up to achieve an INS alignment more quickly.
 This is especially useful for systems that previously required a kinematic alignment.

 Error model information is also saved with the seed data.
-Even if full alignment cannot be achieved, this information will still be used to aid filter convergence, although another method of alignment will be required.
+Even if full alignment cannot be achieved, this information can still be used to aid filter convergence, although another method of alignment will be required.

 This feature is enabled via the INSSEED command.
 This command setting must be saved to NVM via the SAVECONFIG command to be used upon next system boot-up.